Andy Ibáñez Player Props: Tigers vs. Athletics

 Andy Ibáñez At The Plate

-- Ibanez has picked up a hit in 51.9% of his 54 games this season, with more than one hit in 16.7% of those games.
+- Ibanez has reached base via a hit in 28 games this season (of 55 played), and had multiple hits in nine of those games.

-- He has hit a long ball in 11.1% of his games this year, and 3.3% of his plate appearances.
+- In 10.9% of his games this season, he has homered, and 3.2% of his trips to the dish.

-- Ibanez has had at least one RBI in 24.1% of his games this season (13 of 54), with more than one RBI three times (5.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Ibanez has driven in a run in 13 games this year (23.6%), including three games with more than one RBI (5.5%).
+He has also driven in three or more of his team's runs in one contest.

+- In 19 of 55 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.